pkorduan/kvwmap-server/README.md

 ### Unistall kvwmap-server
 This stoped all container, remove it, remove all images and remove the volumes inclusive of the database volumes.
 Be careful with this command, because it will remove also the data in the directories /var/www and db, etc, kvwmap-server in your home directory.
 ```
-dcm uninstall
+dcm uninstall all
 ```

 If you only whant to remove the container and images use this commands:
 ```
-dcm stop all
-dcm remove all
+dcm rm all
 ```

 ## Server status